basho/basho_docs/source/languages/en/riak/ops/running/recovery/failure-recovery.md

 7. After renaming the nodes with `riak-admin reip` if necessary, you should check the `vm.args` configuration file to ensure that each node has the updated name.
+8. Make sure the [[firewall settings|Security and Firewalls]] for the new nodes allow the same traffic that was permitted between the old nodes.
+   The first node will not be able to start up if attempts to contact the other down nodes hang instead of being refused.
-8. Start the first node and check that its name is correct; one way to do this is to start the node, then attach to the node with `riak attach`.
+9. Start the first node and check that its name is correct; one way to do this is to start the node, then attach to the node with `riak attach`.
    You should see the node name as part of the prompt as in the example below.
 Once you've verified the correct node name, exit the console with CTRL-D.
-9. Execute `riak-admin member-status` on the node and verify that it returns expected output.
+10. Execute `riak-admin member-status` on the node and verify that it returns expected output.
-10. Start each of the remaining nodes, verifying the details in the same manner as the first node.
+11. Start each of the remaining nodes, verifying the details in the same manner as the first node.

 <div class="info"><div class="title">Tip</div> If you are a licensed Riak Enterprise or CS customer and require assistance or further advice with a cluster recovery, please file a ticket with the <a href="https://help.basho.com">Basho Helpdesk</a>.